As a career sales professional, you are a brand.

 Like any corporate brand building journey, establishing you as a brand means you need to take every opportunity to connect with your prospects and sold list.

-Word of Mouth Juice for the Career Sales Professional
+Word of Mouth Essential for the Career Sales Professional

 There is no better brand builder than word of mouth.
 Whether you realize it or not, as a sales professional, you are a brand.